aleshaleksey/fansys23/08-spell-list.md

 **Limitations**: This spell does not give one the ability to see invisible entities or objects, although if the entity is made invisible by a spell, then the target will be able to see the supernatural emanations around it, hence being able to localise it to the squares that it occupies.

-**Upcast**: The range of the spell increases by 30ft for every extra MP dice in the spell.
+**Upcast**: The range of the spell increases by 30ft for every extra MP die above 3 in the spell.

 **Global**: The spell is cast on a locus, (centered on a square).
 All spells within 1200ft of this locus are visible to all entities in range of the spell (as long as they have sight).